shad0wuk/ElGamalHomomorphicMultiplication/README.md

-The RSA and ElGamal keys are stored in keys.txt,
-The encrypted values are stored in encrypted_values.txt, The input variables are stored in input_variables.txt, The decrypted result is printed to the console.
+The RSA and ElGamal keys are stored in keys.txt, the encrypted values are stored in encrypted_values.txt, the input variables are stored in input_variables.txt, the decrypted result is printed to the console.